Frequently asked questions

 My approach focuses on the relationship itself, exploring patterns between you and how past experiences shape how you relate.
 We begin with an initial assessment to see if we’re the right fit, followed by weekly sessions if we continue.
 This is a collaborative process requiring commitment from both partners.

 Sessions are online via Zoom, and my fee is £100 per session.
-In some cases—such as medically-related sexual concerns or ongoing risk—I may suggest specialist support.

 How do I arrange my first session?